wso2/docs-updates/en/docs/updates/update-commands.md

 **Description**

 Help provides help for any command in the tool.
-If Help command is applied with no options and no command, the synopsis of the update command and a list of updates are printed.
+If Help command is applied with no options and no command, the synopsis of the update command, and a list of updates are printed.
 If a command is given, full details for that command is brought up.

 !!!
 Note